rust-lang/rfcs/libs_changes.md

     * Too marginal for std
     * Significant implementation problems

-* A PR may also be closed because an RFC is approriate.
+* A PR may also be closed because an RFC is appropriate.

 * A (non-RFC) PR  may be **merged as unstable**.
 In this case, the feature should have a fresh feature gate and an associated tracking issue for